GuilhermehChaves/Machine-learning/README.md

 A repository that contains my machine learning knowledge acquired through the book "Hands-On Machine Learning with Scikit-Learn & Tensorflow" written by [Aurélion Géron](https://github.com/ageron).

-Here in this repository, you'll follow me on my journey reading this book and extracting all the possible knowledge.
+Here in this repository, you'll follow my journey reading, sum up, improve my english and extracting all the possible knowledge of the book.

 let's enjoy this journey 🚀✨.